general260/hug/HUG.md

 ## Energy

 I'm as fluid as a good Product Requirement Document, and I attribute this character with having worked in different continents.
-I have come to realize that entering a new work place or work environment is like visiting a new country, it's a collection of people from different places, background, work ethic, mindset and more, you don't know what to expect in terms of work relationships but you have to be cordial, first and foremost.
+I have come to realize that entering a new work place or work environment is like entering a new country, it's a collection of people from different places, background, work ethic, mindset and more, you don't know what to expect in terms of work relationships but you have to be cordial, first and foremost.
 Then, you have to learn to make it work, I have learnt to always make it work.
 My work energy is to get things done as quickly as possible, to either learn fast or progress fast, there's no failure.
 I approach problem solving at work with a notion of trying to understand the problem prior to jumping into research or solution, I like to make sure that the problem is an actual problem and not one that is just perceived by me and the team.
 It's me/product team/development team/marketing team/stakeholder vs the problem, not vs each other.
 This is my work energy.

 ## Feedback